Localization of smooth p-power torsion representations of GL_2(Q_p): Applications and examples

-where~$J$ is an injective Artinian object of~$\cA_Y$.
-It follows that~$\tau'$ is also Artinian, and so by dimension shifting and induction it suffices to prove that~$\Hom_{\cA_Y}(\pi, \tau')$ has finite $\cO$-length whenever~$\tau'$ is Artinian.
-This follows again from Proposition~\ref{injectiveArtinian}. \end{proof}
+that~$\tau'$ is also Artinian, and so by dimension shifting and induction it suffices to prove that~$\Hom_{\cA_Y}(\pi, \tau')$ has finite $\cO$-length whenever~$\tau'$ is Artinian.
+By d\'evissage, we can also assume that~$\pi$ is irreducible.
+Then the finiteness follows from another application of Proposition~\ref{injectiveArtinian}. \end{proof}

 For extensions of absolutely irreducible representations and compact inductions of Serre weights we can be a lot more precise, as in the following proposition.